Protect Your Oral Health

-As the more severe stage, periodontitis can spread to your surrounding bone, tissue, and teeth in your mouth and increase your risk for other dental problems.
+At the more severe stage, periodontitis can spread to your surrounding bone, tissue, and teeth in your mouth and increase your risk for other dental problems.
 Signs of periodontitis include loose teeth, receding gums, discomfort, and pus.

 If you begin to notice signs of don’t hesitate to give us a call to we can help.

 Due to the infection periodontal disease generally causes, your gums and tooth sockets will have hardened plaque and food particles that stick to your teeth.
-By using mouthwash, it will be able to help will help clean off the plaque and prevent it from sticking in the future.
+By using mouthwash, it will be able to help clean off the plaque and prevent it from sticking in the future.

 Visit Dr. Shlafer for Periodontal Treatment